scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 Datacenter failover can be enabled in `DefaultPolicy` by `permit_dc_failover` setting in the builder.
-When this flag is set, the policy will prefer to return alive remote replicas if datacenter failover is permitted and possible due to consistency constraints.
+When this flag is set, the policy will prefer to return alive remote replicas if datacenter failover is permitted.

 #### Token awareness